holguinj/puppet-docs/source/puppet/3/reference/ssl_certs_and_security.markdown

 By default, Puppet is configured to require the following infrastructure:

 * All certificates in use across the Puppet deployment **must** be signed by the same certificate authority (CA).
 (However, if you are using an [external CA][external_ca], it is possible to use two CAs instead of one.)
 * All agent nodes **must** have a signed certificate.
 If they do not, they cannot request configuration data, although they can download the CA's credentials and request a certificate.
+It isn't strictly necessary for each node certificate to be unique, but it is highly recommended.
 * Any puppet master server must have a signed certificate.
 Additionally, the hostname at which agent nodes contact it **must** be present in the certificate, either as the Subject CN value or as one of the Subject Alternative Name (DNS) values.

 Puppet has built-in CA tools and certificate request tools to fulfill these requirements; alternately, an external CA can fulfill them.
 For details on how to issue certificates, see [Signing and Managing Certificates with Puppet's CA][cert_sign].